SalesforceLabs/OrgCheck/packages/orgcheck-sfdx-plugin/messages/global.md

 Filename of the CSV output

 # flags.json-file.summary
-Filename of the JSON ouput
+Filename of the JSON output

 # flags.xlsx-file.summary
 Filename of the XLSX output

 # flags.invalidate-cache.summary
-Make sure the entries you need from the cache are flushed before start!ng
+Make sure the entries you need from the cache are flushed before starting